This decadent Earls Clam Chowder is rich, creamy and luxurious – reach for this perfect comfort food on a chilly day.

 - In a small saucepan, melt butter over medium heat.
 Stir in flour (to make a roux) and heat until almost golden, stirring constantly, about 3 minutes.
 Add butter/flour mix to stock pot.

 - Slowly stir in clam base, milk and heavy whipping cream, making sure there are no lumps.
-Add potatoes and clams with juice and simmer on medium to medium-low heat until potatoes are soft, about 25 minutes.
+Add potatoes, clams with juice, and bacon and simmer on medium to medium-low heat until potatoes are soft, about 25 minutes.

 Serve up these simple, yet delicious bread crisp rounds that go perfectly with this flavorful clam chowder!